apksqrd/web-image-processing/README.md

 I am going to test if yew-router works in github pages.
 For now, I need to test by manually inputting the page names.

 Github Pages works differently than trunk serve, so it turns out routers need hacks to work.
 From <https://github.com/orgs/community/discussions/64096>, it turns out I can either use hash router instead of browser router, or I could do something with the 404.html.

+I figured out my own hack: just make the 404.html a copy of the index.
+I made a script to automate it and can be used with `./build.sh` and you might need to do `chmod +x build.sh`.